univention/nubus-directory-importer/README.md

 	N4K does not need to be inside the VPN.
 The directory connector can also be configured to talk to a public or local IP.
 3. Configure the Active Directory and UDM REST API connection and authorization parameters in the config.yaml file.

-Executing the directory-connector inside a docker container using docker compose:
+Executing the directory-importer inside a docker container using docker compose:
 `docker compose up --build`

 Alternatively run it locally:
 Install shared objects for ldap python library to your system
 - `uv sync -p /usr/bin/python3.10` (use system python to get shared objects)
-- `uv run udm-directory-connector config/ad-domain-config.yaml.example`
+- `uv run directory-importer config/ad-domain-config.yaml.example`

 ### Running the integration tests in docker compose